-Fornication (a marriage (sexual intimacy) not Biblically sanctioned) pollutes and negates our sanctification, because the body, purified by the blood of Christ and the Spirit of God, becomes corrupted as it had been before it was cleansed.
+Fornication (sexual intimacy not Biblically sanctioned) pollutes and negates our sanctification, because the body, purified by the blood of Christ and the Spirit of God, becomes corrupted as it had been before it was cleansed.
 What was washed clean is now dirtied (defiled) with a connection that cannot be undone or made to be pure and clean.
 One's status is now an unsanctified one and completely removed from the will of God.

 Because of the severity of consequence indicated by Paul (a consequence that is not seen, by the way), which committing fornication produces, it behooves all of us to fully understand what constitutes fornication in the flesh and "abstain" from any knowledgeable guiltiness therewith.

 The church today only knows secular marriage and not Biblical marriage.
 Because of this, many are living in fornication and have no clue.
 By adhering to secular marriage concepts, as well as various wrong Biblical perceptions, the church also becomes an instigator of fornication.
 They tout that marriage is between a male and female, but that is the depth of their knowledge, which is wanton.